Optimizing the Use of Behavioral Locking for High-Level Synthesis: Proposed Exploration Meta-Framework

-Each solution $s$ encodes the set of logic locking transformations to apply.
-First, we compute the number of key bits (see Equation~\ref{eq:keys}) to determine whether the solution is feasible.
-If so, we proceed with security assessment.
-We consider a threat model without an oracle, so we aim at optimizing {\em differential entropy} (i.e., the effects on the output values), which is a behavioral metric.
-We perform security evaluation directly on the obfuscated C code by computing the differential entropy defined in Eq.~\ref{eq:corruptibility}.
-We apply the logic locking techniques to the C code as specified in the solution vector.
-This new code is compiled with the testbench and executed on the given test vectors for each alternative wrong key $w \in W$.
-The resulting outputs are compared with the golden outputs to determine the differential entropy $H_s$.
-The exploration phase aims at maximizing this value.
+Each solution $s$ encodes locking transformations to be applied.
+First, we compute the number of key bits (see \Cref{eq:keys}) to determine if the solution is feasible.
+We then proceed with security assessment.
+We consider a threat model without an oracle.
+So we optimize the {\em differential entropy} (i.e., effects on the output values), which is a behavioral metric.
+We perform security evaluation on the locked C code by computing differential entropy in \Cref{eq:corruptibility}.
+We apply locking techniques to the C code in the solution vector.
+This new code is compiled with the testbench and executed on test vectors for each alternative wrong key $w \in W$.
+The outputs are compared with golden outputs to compute differential entropy $H_s$.
+Exploration phase maximizes this value.
+If the designers want to trade-off more (security) metrics, they can use a linear combination of the corresponding values or perform multi-objective optimization~\cite{4556831}.